egor7/blog-1/csv/csv.md

 We would like to see the top 10 regions by population.
 We need to sum the population of the cities of each region.
 Package xsv does not support aggregation thus it is out of the game.

-The kdb+ query is simple.
+The q query is simple.

 ```bash
 $ qcsv '10 sublist `Population xdesc select sum Population by Region from .csv.basicread `worldcitiespop.csv'